tendersearls/tldr/README.md

 majority of _those_ will only parallelize by forking processes as opposed to using a thread pool.
-We wanted to encourage more people to save time (after all, you only get 1.8 seconds here) by making your test suite run as fast as it can, so your tests run in parallel by default.
+We wanted to encourage more people to save time (after all, you only get 1.8 seconds here) by making your test suite run as fast as it can, so your tests run in parallel threads by default.

 If you're writing new code and tests with TLDR and dutifully running `tldr` constantly for fast feedback, odds are that this will help you catch thread